EmoFa/vimm-get/README.md

 _Demon's Crest_ is never mistaken for a demo.

 **Multi-disc games** — a game with more than one disc shows a checkbox per disc, all ticked by default.
 Untick any you don't want before starting.
-Between discs the card says `NEXT DISC IN 6s` so the polite pause doesn't look like a stall.

 **Start / Pause / Stop** — one download at a time, in queue order, with live speed and ETA.
 Pause and Stop are always safe: partial files are kept and **resume from the exact